Nabeel-javaid/report/README.md

 **4naly3er report**
 https://github.com/code-423n4/2024-01-decent/blob/main/4naly3er-report.md

+## i) Full representation of the project’s risk model

+### Systemic Risks
+**Interoperability Issues:** As a cross-chain solution, Decent relies heavily on the stability and security of other blockchains.
+Issues in connected networks can cascade into the Decent ecosystem.

+###  Technical Risks
+**Smart Contract Vulnerabilities:** Bugs or flaws in smart contracts can lead to loss of funds or malfunctioning of the platform.

+**Scalability Concerns:** As transaction volumes grow, the platform must scale without compromising performance or security.

+### Integration Risks

+**Compatibility with Different Blockchains:**  Ensuring that Decent works seamlessly across multiple chains requires constant updates and monitoring of changes in those ecosystems.

+**Cross-Chain Security:** Security inconsistencies across different blockchains can expose vulnerabilities in cross-chain transactions.

-##  h) Packages and Dependencies Analysis 📦
+##  j) Packages and Dependencies Analysis 📦

 | Package | Version | Usage |
 | --- | --- | --- |
 | [`Solmate`](https://www.npmjs.com/package/solmate?activeTab=dependents) | [![npm]([![images.png](https://i.postimg.cc/MK89GbgX/images.png)](https://postimg.cc/pyqfG8Wt))](https://www.npmjs.com/package/solmate?activeTab=dependents) |  Project uses latest version of Solmate

-## i) New insights and learning of project from this audit:
+## k) New insights and learning of project from this audit:

 After thoroughly reviewing the Decent project's codebase and documentation, several new insights and learnings have emerged.